Published onPediatric Airway Update

-BS was a 6-week-old male who was in the operating room at Children’s Hospital of Philadelphia for a routine hernia repair.
+A 6-week-old male (BS) was in the operating room at the Children’s Hospital of Philadelphia for a routine hernia repair.
 The anesthesiologist was attempting to secure an airway for surgery via endotracheal tube (ETT) intubation.
-That is when trouble started; the anesthesiologist could not pass the ETT into his airway.
-He immediately knew something was not right so he paged an Airway MD to the operating room.
-The OR quickly mobilized to perform a microlaryngoscopy and bronchoscopy (MLB) to assess the airway.
+Immediately, he knew something was not right; the endotracheal tube would not pass into the child’s airway.
+The anesthesiologist paged an Airway surgeon to his operating room.
+Luv Javia, MD, arrived and the airway team quickly mobilized to perform a microlaryngoscopy and bronchoscopy (MLB), to assess the airway.

-Complete tracheal rings are a very rare birth defect where the cartilage form complete “O” rings instead of the usual “C” shaped rings (Figure 6).
-These complete rings narrow the airway and often involve more than 50% of the tracheal airway and can even involve the entire trachea as in the case of BS.
+Complete tracheal rings are a very rare birth defect where the cartilage forms complete “O” rings instead of the usual “C” shaped rings (Figure 5).
+These complete rings narrow the airway and often involve more than 50% of the tracheal airway and can even involve the entire trachea as in this case study.
 Although this disorder is very rare, it can often result in as high as 80% mortality if not brought to the attention of specialized care.
-Children with this disorder often have associated conditions with cardiovascular anomalies (such as a ventricular septal defect, tetralogy of Fallot, and a left pulmonary artery sling), lung anomalies, or genetic syndromes such as trisomy 21.
+Children with this disorder often have associated conditions with cardiovascular anomalies (such as a ventricular septal defect, Tetralogy of Fallot, and a LPA sling), lung anomalies, or genetic syndromes.

 - Do you hear stridor or noisy breathing?

 - When they breathe, do they sound like a dishwasher with wet, noisy breathing?

 - If they have been intubated, was there any report of the team having difficulty placing the breathing tube?

 - Have they had any frequent pneumonias, upper respiratory infections, or chest congestion?

 - have they had any cardiac, pulmonary, or genetic anomalies?

 - Have they had any cyanosis or dusky quality to the child with crying or agitation?